Spy Game: Redford’s Brown Leather Jacket in Beirut

 What’d He Wear?

-Muir arrives in Beirut wearing a dark brown leather jacket constructed of a rugged cowhide that looks as well-traveled as Muir himself.
-Although likely vintage (or at least made to look so), it is classically styled with a comfortable fit and large shirt-style collar.
+Muir arrives in Beirut wearing a dark brown leather jacket constructed of a rugged horsehide that looks as well-traveled as Muir himself.
+Likely vintage (or at least made to look so), it is styled like a classic flight jacket with a comfortable fit and large shirt-style collar.
 It closes down the front with a dark brass zipper, and the cuffs are plain with no buttons, zips, snaps, or other frills.

 Muir’s leather jacket is very distinctive, particularly with the front yokes.
 Both sides have stitching extending horizontally from above the armpit before curving halfway across the jacket and falling vertically down each front panel of the jacket.
 In addition to the yoke, the left front panel of the jacket has a welted breast pocket that closes with a zipper.
 The jacket also has two slanted hand pockets above the waist line.